 Everyday Life in the DDR

-Maybe that is what makes the Berlin DDR Museum so special.
+That is what makes the Berlin DDR Museum so special.
 It celebrates the everyday.
 From the plastic chicken Egg Cups to the cans of Rotkohl.
 From puppet theaters to string shopping bags.
 These are things that people used.
-This wasn’t just about politics, it was about home, and making the best of what your home is.
-The Germans in the East were still German, and even though there were some Russian influences, the cookbooks, and the love of Fußball are still strong.
+It wasn’t just about politics; it was about home and making the best of what your home is.
+The Germans in the East were still German, and even though there were some Russian influences, the cookbooks and the love of Fußball are still strong.

 Politics in the DDR Museum

-Because politics and Stasi were such a central feature of life in the DDR, there are segments of the museum devoted to them as well.
+Because politics and the Stasi were such a central feature of life in the DDR, the museum also features segments devoted to them.
 A table in an interview room.
 A telephone at a desk.
-Maps and reminders of what happened when people stepped against the rule of the land.
-But the DDR Museum in Berlin isn’t ABOUT that… it’s about life.
-So for every object or display about politics was more than balanced by clothing catalogs (oh those fashions!) and vacation photos.
+Maps and reminders of what happened when people stepped out of line against the rule of the land.
+But the DDR Museum in Berlin isn’t ABOUT that… It’s about life.
+So every object or display about politics was more than balanced by clothing catalogs (oh, those fashions!) and vacation photos.

 Because I visited Berlin during the Easter Holidays, there was a line, and the museum was quite crowded.
-It might be best to plan a visit for mid-week, or in the morning.
-It’s not a big museum, so you can actually zip through in an hour (or less)… I would suggest you linger a bit, and stay longer.
-Don’t expect it to take up your afternoon though.
+Plan a visit for mid-week or in the morning.
+It’s not a big museum, so you can actually zip through in an hour (or less).
+I suggest you linger a bit and stay longer.
+Don’t expect it to take up your afternoon.

-Just inside the door they have lockers to hold your personal items.
+Just inside the door, there are lockers to store your personal items.
 You do want your hands free to open and touch!
-And of course, there is the obligatory gift shop where you can buy egg cups, post cards, and pieces of the Berlin Wall (I swear, all those authentic pieces of the Wall… it must have extended to the moon and back!).
+And, of course, there is the obligatory gift shop where you can buy egg cups, postcards, and pieces of the Berlin Wall.
+I swear, all those authentic pieces of the Wall.
+It must have extended to the moon and back!

 DDR Museum Tickets